niehoff1/gittry/README.md

 # gittry
-GIT small project for class
+GIT small project for class\n
-Hello World
+Hello World\n
 This is the latest version